Lotru

 The Lotru is a right tributary of the river Olt in Romania.
 Its source is in the Parâng Mountains.
 It feeds the reservoirs Vidra, Malaia and Brădișor.
-It flows into the Olt in Golotreni, near the town of Brezoi.
-It passes through the communes Voineasa, Malaia, and Brezoi.
+It passes through the Voineasa, Malaia, and Brezoi communes and flows into the Olt in Golotreni, near the town of Brezoi.
 Its length is 83 km and its basin size is 990 km2.

 Tributaries

 The following rivers are tributaries to the river Lotru (from source to mouth):